WeblateOrg/weblate/docs/wlc.rst

 :file:`~/.config/weblate`
     User configuration file
 :file:`/etc/xdg/weblate`
-    Global configuration file
+    Instance wide configuration file

-The program follows XDG specification, so you can adjust placement of config files by environment variables ``XDG_CONFIG_HOME`` or ``XDG_CONFIG_DIRS``.
+The program follows the XDG specification, so you can adjust placement of config files by environment variables ``XDG_CONFIG_HOME`` or ``XDG_CONFIG_DIRS``.

 Following settings can be configured in the ``[weblate]`` section (you can